camikazegreen/interview/README.md

 ## Packaged Dependencies

-The following dependencies are automatically packaged with this module when it is used as part of a Drupal distribution such as [UA Brand Kickstart](https://bitbucket.org/joegraduate/ua_brand_kickstart).
+When this module is used as part of a Drupal distribution such as [UA Brand Kickstart](https://bitbucket.org/joegraduate/ua_brand_kickstart), the following dependencies are automatically packaged with this distribution.

 ### Drupal Contrib Modules